 HMRC uses several criteria to determine whether an activity is a hobby or a business:

-• The amount of time and effort invested in the activity
+Regularity of transactions.
+Intention to make a profit.
+The level of organisation and professionalism.
+The amount of time and effort invested in the activity.

 Understanding these criteria will help you assess whether your hobby has transitioned into a business and what accounting measures you need to adopt.